All Episodes

 We need to reach out to the Hispanic vote, and the way we do that is make a deal on immigration.

-Now, at uh our old buddy Jim Petha Cucas, and by the way, I've never met the guy, I just call him our old buddy.
+Now, our old buddy Jim Pethakucas, and by the way, I've never met the guy.

-Although I've never heard from him.
+He may hate me, although I've never heard from him.

 He's never told me to stop quoting him, so I don't think he hates me.

-But I I don't really know.
+But I don't really know.

-I just he's my old buddy ideologically.
+He's my old buddy ideologically.

-Um I think I think we're on the same page ideologically.
+I think we're on the same page ideologically.

-And a little post here at American Enterprise Institute website, A.E.
-Ideas.
+And a little post here at American Enterprise Institute website, AE Ideas.

-And the headline here, what a gloomy GOP campaign guru just told me in Tampa.
+And the headline here: What a gloomy GOP campaign guru just told me in Tampa.

-Wanna hear this?
+Want to hear this?

-A new Washington Post ABC News poll has Mitt Romney up by a point over Obama, 47 to 46, and 46 is a truly horrible number for an incumbent.
+A new Washington Post-ABC news poll has Mitt Romney up by a point over Obama, 47 to 46.

 And that's true.

-So Petacucas is in Tampa.
+So Pethe Kukis is in Tampa.

 He's talking to Republican establishment guys.

-He's picking up on the fact that they are gloomy.
+He's picking up on the fact that they are gloomy, that they think Romney is narrowly losing.

 But they say that the race remains winnable.